OTRF/OSSEM/data_dictionaries/zeek/network-protocols/README.md

 # Zeek Network Protocol Event Logs

-Zeek' network application logs.
+Zeek network application logs.
 Metadata it collects and records about the many protocol's it has analyzers written for.
 These are the most commonly used Zeek logs

 ## Data Dictionaries